Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/im/_observers/index.rst

-   Full-order flux observer for induction machines in estimated rotor flux coordinates.
+   Full-order flux observer in estimated rotor flux coordinates.

    This class implements a full-order flux observer for induction machines.
    The observer structure is similar to [#Tii2023]_.
 The observer operates in